ViktorQvarfordt/blog/posts/2024-01-18-llm-agents.md

 A RAG system (retrieval augmented generation) can be seen as a workflow agent.
 It typically performs query rewrite, retrieves relevant documents, and then generates a response.
 More involved RAG systems have many more steps.
 This is the core of [Sana AI](https://sana.ai/), that I'm involved in building at [Sana Labs](https://sanalabs.com/).
 We have a very advanced RAG and are working on adding more general agent capabilities.

-### General agents
+### General recursive agents

+A general recursive agent has a set of tools from with the agent recursively uses one tool until agent decides it is done with its goal/task.
+The agent has a state that is updated after each tool use.
+At each step the agent decides what tool to select based on its current state.
+The tools are used in sequence, but in the most general formulation the tools can be used in parallel.

-General agents have a state and can perform actions both in sequence and in parallel.
-The actions can be performed in any order, and depends on the input and the state that is being built up as the agent runs.
-General agents are useful for tasks that require more flexibility and complex reasoning to perform multi-step actions.
+General recursive agents are useful for tasks that require more flexibility and complex reasoning to perform multi-step actions.
+(But they don't really work, yet.)

-**Example**: A human is a general agent.
-A general LLM agent could be a virtual assisstant, capable of performing a wide range of tasks.
+**Example:** A human is a general agent.
+A general LLM agent could be a virtual assistant, capable of performing a wide range of tasks.

 ## Why don't we see more general agents in practice?